szelingtan/tp/docs/DeveloperGuide.md

 2. **Performance**
     - Should be able to hold up to **1000 persons** without noticeable sluggishness in performance for typical usage.
     - Should start up within **3 seconds** on a typical consumer laptop with at least **8GB RAM and an SSD**.
-    - Should be able to process and display search results within **1 second** for a dataset of up to **1000 persons**.

 3. **Scalability**
-    - Should maintain performance when handling up to **5000 persons**, though minor degradation is acceptable.
+    - Should maintain performance when handling up to **10000 persons**, though minor degradation is acceptable.
     - Should allow for future expansion without requiring a complete system overhaul.

 4. **Usability**